Folskyy/social-media-data-generator/README.md

     - Consider the country limitations before add the point
         - Maybe consider states and cities
     - Find a better way to verify if the point is in the shapefile
+    - crs="EPSG:4326" pass by arg too?
+    - timedelta(minutes=temporal_comp) pass an arg to determinate if will be in minutes, hour...